mduffin95/MarketSim/README.md

 In the paper the way that the NBBO is calculated sounds slightly odd.
 It says a ProcessQuote activity is entered at a time t + delta, however this sounds like it could lead to later quotes being included in the processing.

+Initially was using the same seed for all latencies, so that the same stream of orders arrived for each latency setting.
+However I switched to using to using a fixed seed only at the beginning of the entire experiment.
+That way there would be a fluctuation between each latency.